jorainer/memacs/README.md

 ## Packages

-Manually copy *src/zoom-frm.el* to `~/.emacs.d/site-list`.
+Manually copy all files from the `src` directory to `~/.emacs.d/site-list`.
 All other packages are installed with `package-install` from ELPA/MELPA/ORG.
 To enable the required repositories put this into the `.emacs` file:

 ```
 (require 'package)